nvim-focus/focus.nvim/README.md

 -- use { 'beauwilliams/focus.nvim', cmd = "FocusSplitNicely" }
 ```

-**To start using focus.nvim call the setup() function however you prefer, see example configuration below for more info**
+**To start using focus.nvim call the setup() function however you prefer.
+Stuck?
+See configuration below for example**

 ## Vim Commands